cloudandbigdatalab/chameleon-cloud-tutorial-docker-2/README.md

 ### Installing Docker Machine on Your Local System

 Docker Machine is available for Linux, OS X, and Windows.
 See the Docker installation [instructions] (https://docs.docker.com/machine/install-machine/) for your OS.
-We're going to be using a Mac in our example so we executed the following.
+I'm using a Mac in the example and executed the following. *Note, I could not follow the instructions on that page verbatim.* Even with `sudo` the curl command returned `permission denied`.

 ```sh
 curl -L https://github.com/docker/machine/releases/download/v0.3.0/docker-machine_darwin-amd64 > /usr/local/bin/docker-machine